philc/book-notes/relentless - tim grover.md

 * You have a dark side that refuses to be taught to be good (chap 4)
   * "The dark side is your fuel... it excites you, keeps you on the edge, recharges you, fills your tank.
-It's your one escape, the only thing that takes your mind somewhere else and allows you to blow off steam for a brief time... it's anything that creatves a private challenge and tests you to control it before it controls you."
+It's your one escape, the only thing that takes your mind somewhere else and allows you to blow off steam for a brief time... it's anything that creates a private challenge and tests you to control it before it controls you."
-  * Athlets get only one chance per year to demonstrate that they are the best.
-"If you're so intensely wired to attack adn win, you can't just turn that ona nd off, it's who you are, it defines you."
+  * Athletes get only one chance per year to demonstrate that they are the best.
+"If you're so intensely wired to attack and win, you can't just turn that on and off, it's who you are, it defines you."
-  * "Really, is there that big a difference between the instincts of a powerful athlete?
+  * "Really, is there that big a difference between the instincts of a powerful businessman, crime boss, and athlete?
 They're all "killers" in their field, driven to be the best, diabolical in their strategy.
     Attack, control, win."
   * "Be honest: would you be as successful if you followed all the rules and always behaved and never took chances?
 No, you'd be just like everyone else, scared about failing and worried about being liked."
 * You're not intimidated by pressure, you thrive on it (chap 5)
   * If you're a true competitor, you always feel that pressure to attack and conquer, you thrive on it.
 You intentionally create situations to jack up the pressure even higher, challenging yourself to prove what you're capable of."
   * "I tell my guys, 'Pressure, pressure, pressure.'
-Most people runf rom stress.
-I runt o it.
+Most people run from stress.
+I run to it.
 Stress keeps you sharp, it challenges you in ways you never imagined and forces you to solve issues and manage situations that send weaker people running for cover."
   * Cleaners never feel external pressure; they only accept internal pressure.